| Home What's New Psychoanalytic Writings Psychotherapy Service Email Forums and Groups Process Press Links | Robert M. Young Online Writings

 would have lost that sense of individuality and fallen back on perceiving the patient as

+the diagnosis.
 Once again, this is a common feature of socialisation into the parent

 discipline, medicine.
 In her classic study of what happens to nurses during training,